fommil/fpmortals/manuscript/introduction.md

   }
 ~~~~~~~~

-But how do we write generic code that does something as simple as echo
+How do we write generic code that does something as simple as echo the user's
-the user's input synchronously or asynchronously depending on our
+input synchronously or asynchronously depending on our runtime implementation?
-runtime implementation?

 We could write a synchronous version and wrap it with `Future` but now
 we have to worry about which thread pool we should be using for the